 While \cref{clm:longer-path} applies, we proceed with the longer path $P'$ (this will happen fewer than $n$ times).
 If it does not apply, then the sum of the degrees of $v_1$ and $v_h$ is upper bounded by~$h$.
 Hence one of $v_1, v_h$ has degree at~most $h/2 \leqslant n/3$.
 In this case, we isolate $v_1$ or $v_h$ by at~most $n/3$ edge deletions, thereby producing a~clearly negative instance. \end{proof}

-We next see how to make robust reductions for \textsc{Hamiltonian Cycle}, which can essentially sustain a~square root number of edge editions (in the number of vertices).
+We next see how to make robust reductions for \textsc{Hamiltonian Cycle}, which can essentially sustain a~square root number of edge edits (in the number of vertices).
 There is still some room between this lower bound and the upper bound of~\cref{thm:ham-cycle-easy-n/3}.
 We will later explain why a~truly sublinear upper bound might be difficult to obtain.

-\begin{theorem} For any $\beta > 0$, \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{\frac{1}{2}-\beta})$ is \NP-hard. \end{theorem} \begin{proof} We reduce from \textsc{Hamiltonian Path} on subcubic graphs with two vertices of degree~1.
+\begin{reptheorem}{thm:ham-hardness-diste} For any $\beta > 0$, \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{\frac{1}{2}-\beta})$ is \NP-hard. \end{reptheorem} \begin{proof} We reduce from \textsc{Hamiltonian Path} on subcubic graphs with two vertices of degree~1.
 In particular, any Hamiltonian path has to have these vertices as endpoints.
 This problem is \NP-hard; see for instance~\cite{GareyJS76,Arkin09}, which in fact proves that \textsc{Hamiltonian \emph{Cycle}} is \NP-complete in subcubic graphs.
 In the latter paper---which shows a~stronger result---the constructed graphs have two adjacent vertices of degree~2.
 Thus the edge between them can be removed to show the \NP-hardness of our Hamiltonian path problem.

 Let $H$ be an $\nu$-vertex subcubic graph, and $s, t \in V(H)$ be its two vertices of degree~1.
 We build an $n$-vertex instance $G$ of \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{\frac{1}{2}-\beta})$.